 WHERE: Inuvik, the northernmost major town in Canada, approximately 300 kilometres above the Arctic Circle.

-WHY: Because when the sun has been gone for a month of polar darkness, it deserves a big “welcome back.”
+WHY: The sun has been gone for a month.
+It deserves a big “welcome back.”

 HOW: Daily flights from Yellowknife – or, if you’re bold, winterize your car, pack your survival gear and drive up the Dempster Highway.